Wednesday, 5 February 2025

 The updates result from “Reese’s Law,” which went into effect on March 19, 2024.
 This law mandates that all products containing button or coin cell batteries include clear warning labels to highlight the dangers these batteries pose to children if swallowed.

-According to the CPSC, AirTags imported into the after the law’s implementation did not meet the new requirements for on-product and on-box warnings.
+According to the CPSC, AirTags imported into the United States after the law’s implementation did not meet the new requirements for on-product and on-box warnings.
 These warnings are crucial for alerting users to the serious risks of injury, or even death, from battery ingestion if children gain access to these small batteries.

 In response, Apple has added a warning symbol directly to the AirTag’s battery compartment.
 Additionally, the boxes now display the required warning statements and symbols.